 Reference test: A major difficulty in the field of AI in dental image analysis is the construction of the reference test.
 Researchers have a number of aspects to consider.
 First, they need to decide if they aim for a classification model, where the image is instance-annotated (a caries lesions being present somewhere yes or no; this will also be the output of the model), a detection model (where a bounding box is drawn around the area of interest, e.g. the lesion, and later on also the model provides such bounding boxes) or a segmentation model (where annotations are provided pixelwise and the model later on also provides “blobs” on the image to be analysed, indicating for example this area to be a lesion).
 Different models need different annotation strategies and requirements, are differently computationally intensive, need different efforts when deploying the model later on, but also come with different strategies for applying methods of explainability.

-When having decided this aspect, it is oftentimes difficult to define a hard “gold standard” (e.g. histological assessment).
+Clustering: When having decided this aspect, it is oftentimes difficult to define a hard “gold standard” (e.g. histological assessment).
 Instead, dental researchers are oftentimes forced to use multiple human annotators independently assessing each image, thereby generating a “fuzzy” gold standard.
 Depending on the study’s aim, a clear case definition and calibration of annotators might be desired or not.
 The construction of the single label from this fuzzy data needs further considerations, e.g. researchers may use the majority votes in case of instance-based annotations, or unions or intersections on bounding box or pixelwise annotations.
 Ideally, if multiple imagery is available or clinical data, this may be used to triangulate the label with, at least for the test dataset: Noise and uncertainty may be to a certain extend acceptable in the training dataset, but hurtful and possible lead to bias in the test dataset.

 Clustering: When feeding annotated data into the model, it is relevant to consider the specifics of dental imagery data: Often, multiple images are available from the same patient, either from the same time point (e.g. bitewing radiograph pairs, periapical radiographs used for periodontal status) or over different time points (during follow-up).
 The associated clustering may be used to add information to the model and provide new insights, while it is relevant to not spread imagery from the same patient between training and test dataset to avoid “data snooping bias”.